-- The contractual or pre-contractual relationship into which the interested party has entered, in relation to enrolment processing and academic management. - · Consent of the interested party for the international transfer of data to the faculty of Singapore for communications among students and the relationship of the faculty regarding academic and administrative management of students. - Consent of the interested party for the use of any image provided in photographs and videos produced by DigiPen Bilbao and which are displayed in the national and international environments in which DigiPen participates, including social networks. - Consent of parents or guardians in the case that the student is under age to request enrolment application. - · Legitimate interest in relation to the issuance of news bulletins, internal publications, and viewbooks of the activities and services of DigiPen Bilbao.
+- The contractual or pre-contractual relationship into which the interested party has entered, in relation to enrolment processing and academic management. - Consent of the interested party for the use of any image provided in photographs and videos produced by DigiPen Bilbao and which are displayed in the national and international environments in which DigiPen participates, including social networks. - Legitimate interest in relation to the issuance of news bulletins, internal publications, and viewbooks of the activities and services of DigiPen Bilbao.